|Years in operation||1997 – 2015 (Diesel)

 The first two units, SBS2988M and SBS2989K, were registered in April and July 2002 respectively.
 A further 10 units of the Volvo B10BLE (CNG variant) were registered in December 2005 and began revenue service the following year.
 By utilising cleaner CNG fuel, these buses met the Euro IV emission standards even before Euro III standards were adopted locally.

 During the early years of introduction, these buses could only be refuelled on Jurong Island with CNG stations on the mainland not built until years later.
-The were originally deployed on Jurong Island services when launched (between Jurong East Interchange and Jurong Island).
-When private operators took over the services, they were redeployed on Boon Lay and Jurong East routes.
+They were originally deployed on Jurong Island services when launched (between Jurong East Interchange and Jurong Island).
+When private operators took over the services, they were redeployed on Boon Lay and Jurong East-region routes.

 |SBS Transit Volvo B10BLE CNG|

 |Transmission||ZF Ecomat 4HP 500 (4-speed automatic)|

 The CNG-powered buses are similar to the diesel-driven SBS1688K on the inside but bear distinct differences on the exterior.
 The larger front roof pod houses the CNG tanks, while the air-conditioning unit is the smaller unit located behind the CNG tanks.
 The additional weight of CNG storage components increased the vehicle unladen weight by over a tonne.
 These buses were also not equipped with Electronic Display Signs (EDS) (which were fitted to their predecessor SBS1688K), instead opting for plastic route destination plates.
 These buses were assembled by Soon Chow.